HsecCx/workshop1/lab1_setup/index.md

 3. The Checkmarx Plugin is now configured and you should see scan results appear in the left pane

     ![Configuration Finished](./assets/images/cx_scan_results.png "Configuration Finished")

+    {: .note }
+    Note that right below description there is the option to go to __Codebashing__.
+The CheckmarxOne just in time training platform.

 ## Clone the project to your local machine